-Finally, a publication will bring together images, essays, and other findings from the project to tell the varied histories of the Shoreline Apartments.
-The book will be published in Spring 2021.
+Forthcoming in 2022: A publication will bring together images, essays, and other findings from the project to tell the varied histories of the Shoreline Apartments.

 Located steps from City Hall in Buffalo’s Lower West Side, the Shoreline Apartments is a housing complex designed by architect Paul Rudolph and completed in 1974.
 Featuring shed roofs, ribbed concrete exteriors, projecting balconies, and enclosed garden courts, the project combined Rudolph’s spatial radicalism with experiments in human-scaled high-density housing.
 It was originally part of the Buffalo Waterfront Development, an ambitious, mixed-income urban renewal project commissioned by the New York State Urban Development Corporation in 1969.
 Rudolph’s scheme featured an arrangement of monumental, terraced high-rises flanking a marina, a sprawling school and community center, and a series of slinking low- and mid-rise apartment buildings meant to evoke Italian mountain villages, with green spaces woven through the site.

 “With few exceptions, Paul Rudolph’s buildings can be recognized by their complexity, their sculptural details, their effects of scale and their texture,” wrote Arthur Drexler, Director of the Museum of Modern Art’s Architecture and Design Department for his 1970 exhibition, Work in Progress, which included Rudolph’s plans for the Buffalo Waterfront Development and Niagara Falls Library, among others.
 The projects, he suggested, reflected “a commitment to the idea that architecture, besides being technology, sociology and moral philosophy, must finally produce works of art if it is to be worth bothering about at all.”